amane1234/A520m-itx-ac-with-NAVI/README.md

 - A2 Error (Boot device undetected) during POST.
 - Since intel Wi-Fi/Bluetooth are not officially supported in MacOS, it might be laggy.

-ASRock motherboards are not good for hackintoshing, change your motherboard into different manufacture (ASUS,GIGABYTE) will resolve blackscreen errors.
+ASRock motherboards are not good for hackintoshing, change your motherboard into different manufactures such as ASUS,GIGABYTE may resolve blackscreen errors.